Turkey Travel Guide

 One fantastic snack to eat in Turkey is a family of pastries that are generally known as Borek.
-The Borek is filled with meat, spice, and sometimes vegetables usually served in several layers of wrappings.
+The Borek is filled with meat, spice, and sometimes vegetables, usually served in several layers of wrappings.
 Like Lahmacun or Pide, it is compared with Italian and European snacks and foods, but it is an original Ottoman cuisine.
-Our recommendation is to try it where ever you see it as it is a very delicious snack in Turkey.
+Our recommendation is to try it wherever you see it, as it is a very delicious snack in Turkey.

 Gozleme is mostly seen as a snack since it is simple and prepared quickly, but it was traditionally served as a meal.
 The dough for its bread is made by hand and is filled with meat and vegetables, along with cheese and vegetables.
 It must be cooked over a griddle to taste even better.
 You can buy several of them to be eaten as a meal or try a few of them as a small snack.
 Some people even use it as Meze, but in any case, it is a healthy thing to eat in Turkey.

 If you enjoyed the Kebab and the Doner, then you will love Durum.
 Sometimes, it is the same meat used in Doner and Kebab or slow-cooked chicken or beef wrapped like a burrito.
-Most people consider it a street-side snack, but this mix of baked potatoes, onions, and tomato added to the meat can be served as a meal in a restaurant.
+Most people consider it a street-side snack, but this mix of baked potatoes, onions, and tomato added to the meat can be served as a restaurant meal.
 It does not matter where you try Durum; what matters is that you give it a try while in Turkey.

 A national food that you must try near the waters of Turkey is Balik Ekmek.
 The name of the food translated to ‘fish bread,’ which used to be very simple and cheap food among the locals.
 While simple and cheap, it tastes great with fresh fish and vegetables and the bread baked in Turkey.

-Kunefe is said to be the Arabs’ invention in Asia, but it was perfected as a dessert in Turkey.
+Kunefe is the Arabs’ invention in Asia, but it was perfected as a dessert in Turkey.
 It is something to fall in love with, especially when served hot and with cheese.
-Kunefe is mostly famous on the Asian side of Turkey, but popularity aside, you have to try while in Turkey.
+Kunefe is mostly famous on Turkey’s Asian side, but popularity aside, you have to try it while in Turkey.

 Many believe that Baklava originated in the Ottoman era and was perfected by the imperial bakers’ hands.
 Where ever it was invented or by whom, it is a delicious and favorite dessert in most of Asia, the Balkans, the South Caucasus, and especially The Middle East.
 This fantastic pastry is filled with nuts and syrup that is wrapped in several thin layers of dough.
 Simply put, it is rich and tastes like heaven.
 Do not miss this dessert in Turkey!